 The 1600s were formative both culturally and economically for the city.
 The thriving fur trade, boosted by the city’s advantageous port location, was instrumental in its economic growth.
 The diverse cultural tapestry laid the groundwork for New York City’s enduring legacy as a cultural melting pot.
 However, this period was not without its challenges, including conflicts with Native American tribes and the English takeover in 1664, leading to the city being renamed New York.

 In conclusion, the 1600s were instrumental in shaping New York City’s early character and direction.
 The advancements in urban design, commerce, and cultural amalgamation during this century set the stage for its transformation into a global metropolis.
-The legacy of the 1600s remains a vital chapter in New York City’s history, illustrating its beginnings as a crucial colonial outpost and its journey to becoming a world-renowned urban center.
+The legacy of the 1600s remains a vital chapter in New York City’s history, illustrating its beginnings as a Dutch outpost and its journey to becoming a world-renowned urban center.

 ‘If Mannahatta existed today as it did then, it would be a National Park – it would be the crowning glory of American National Parks.’ — Dr. Eric Sanderson, Mannahatta: The Natural History of New York City

-1600’s Timeline of New York City’s History, USA
+Timeline of New York City’s History 1600’s

 Explore the 1653 Wall Street palisade from New Amsterdam's Dutch settlers in Costello's 1887 book, a key to NYC's urban and defensive roots